twise2/UniprodScraper/README.md

 # UniprotScraper
-Example Scraper to help the girlfriend
+Example Scraper to scrape the uniprot DB

 ## How to run
 add list of IDs to uniprotIds.txt --1 per line